 Questions and Answers

-.gay is a proposed domain space dedicated to the worldwide LGBT community.
+.gay is a proposed domain space dedicated to the worldwide gay community.
 It would exist as a so-called "generic top-level domain" (gTLD).
-There are currently 22 gTLDs in operation, including .com, .mil, .gov, .info, .travel and .asia.
+The most familiar gTLDs in operation include .com, .gov, .info, .travel and .asia.
 They are generic in the sense that they refer to broad categories.

 Why "gay" instead of an all-inclusive acronym such as LGBTIQ (Lesbian, Gay, Bisexual, Transgender, Intersex, Queer)?